makhmudislamov/Core-Git-Branching/script.md

 The smell of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

-John met the Unicorn King who granted him magic powers.
+John met the Unicorn King there.
+The King was impressed by John's brave heart and curiosity.
+The Unicorn King said magic words that John didn understand but he felt strong feeling inside of him.
+He was granted magic powers - endless bravery and strong curious mind.
 The end.

 ## Cast